raoulmillais/doccit/README.md

 * Pull all public projects in from github API to generate an index
 * It must be opt-in.
-We could check for doccit enabled projects by looking for the doccit.rc file in the root of all public projects.
+We could check for doccit enabled projects by looking for the doccitrc file in the root of all public projects, but it may be preferable just to check for a gh-pages branch as that would not tie people unnecesarily to this tool.
-* Spit out classes for different languages.
-To enable styling.
+* Spit out classes for different project programming languages to enable styling.
 * Do all the same markdown static site generation as the project specific functionality.